Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr. MatthewCharlesworthSJ

 God works quietly, but when he acts, lives are changed.

 Dear sisters in Christ, good morning.
-Today’s readings show us something simple and strong.
+Today’s readings remind us of something very simple.
 God listens when people pray from the heart.
 God lifts those who feel low.
 And God speaks a word that sets people free.

 Our first reading from the First Book of Samuel brings us to a doorway, the entrance to the sanctuary at Shiloh.
-Hannah is standing there.
-She has been carrying deep sadness for a long time.
+Hannah is standing there with a heavy heart.
+She has been sad for a long time.
 She is not shouting.
-She is not making a scene.
+She is not drawing attention to herself.
 Her lips move, but no sound comes out.
 She is praying quietly.

-In her time, prayer was usually spoken out loud.
+In her time, prayer was usually spoken aloud.
 Silent prayer looked strange.
-It looked suspicious.
-That is why the priest, Eli, gets it wrong.
+Because of this, the priest Eli gets it wrong.
 He thinks she is drunk.
 He sees her lips moving but does not see her pain.
-Without meaning to, he adds shame to her sorrow.
+Without meaning to, he adds more hurt to someone who is already hurting.

-Hannah does not answer with anger.
-She stays calm.
+Hannah stays calm.
 She tells the truth.
 “I am pouring out my heart before the Lord.”
-Her quiet prayer is not weak prayer.
-It may come from deep pain, or from closeness to God, or even from embarrassment.
+Her prayer may come from pain, or from closeness to God, or from shame she cannot speak aloud.
 But God hears it.
-Hannah calls God the Lord of Hosts, the great God of heaven and earth, the God of angels and stars.
+Hannah prays to the Lord of Hosts, the great God of heaven and earth.
 And yet this mighty God bends down to listen to one woman praying under her breath.

-Hannah asks God to remember her.
+She asks God to remember her.
 In the Bible, when God remembers, God acts.
-Hannah promises that if she is given a son, she will give him back.
-She will not hold on tightly.
-She will trust God to lead his life.
+Hannah promises that if she is given a son, she will give him back to God.
+She will not cling to him.
+She will trust God with his life.
 The sign of this trust will be his uncut hair, a sign that his life belongs to God, not to human plans.

-Then something important happens.
-Before she becomes pregnant, her face changes.
+Before anything else changes, Hannah changes.
 She eats.
-She is no longer sad.
+Her face is no longer sad.
 Peace comes first.
-Only later does the reading say, very simply, “The Lord remembered her.”
+Only later does the reading say, “The Lord remembered her.”
 A child is born.
 She names him Samuel.
 “I asked him of the Lord.”
 From a quiet prayer, a servant of God is born.

-Many people today know that doorway.
+Many people today know what it feels like to stand where Hannah stood.
 In Zimbabwe, there are families who work hard and still struggle.
 Young people wait for work after finishing school.
-Many feel tired and unseen.
-Like Hannah, they are often misunderstood.
-Silence is taken for weakness.
+Many feel tired, unseen, or misunderstood.
+Silence is often taken for weakness.
 Waiting is taken for failure.
 But God is close to those who keep praying, even when they have no words left.

 The psalm we pray today is Hannah’s own song.
 It is strong and clear.
 The strong are brought low.
 The hungry are filled.
 The poor are lifted from the dust.
 This is how God works.
 When we pray this psalm, we are saying, “Lord, this is your way, and we want to walk with you.”

 The Gospel from Mark takes us into a synagogue on the Sabbath.
-Jesus is teaching.
-The people are amazed.
-He does not quote other teachers.
-He does not say, “Someone once said.”
+Jesus is teaching, and the people are astonished.
+They are struck by his words.
+He does not repeat what others have said.
+He does not hide behind opinions.
 He says, “I say to you.”
-He speaks with God’s own authority.
+He speaks with God’s authority.

-Today the Church remembers Saint Hilary.
-He spoke clearly about who Jesus is, even when it cost him exile.
-He reminds us that truth matters, because confusion always hurts real people.
-And yet God sometimes allows a holy unease in our hearts, not to harm us, but to wake us up, to help us turn back to him and begin again.
+Today the Church remembers Saint Hilary, who spent his life helping people answer that question.
+He spoke clearly about who Jesus is, even when it cost him dearly.
+He reminds us that truth matters, because confusion always harms real people.

 These readings belong together.
-Hannah shows us how to pray when life hurts.
-Her song shows us the kind of world God is shaping.
-Jesus shows us how God acts to bring freedom.
-Ordinary Time is where these lessons are meant to shape our daily lives.
+Hannah teaches us how to pray when life hurts.
+Her song teaches us what kind of world God is shaping.
+Jesus teaches us how God acts to bring freedom.
+Ordinary Time is when these lessons are meant to shape our daily lives.

-As we go into this day, hold on to this simple thread.
+As we go into this day, hold on to this simple truth.
 God listens.
 God lifts.
 God speaks to set free.

-As you pray this morning, let us consider these questions.
+As you pray this morning, ponder these questions in your heart.

 In preparing this homily, I consulted various resources to deepen my understanding of today’s readings, including using Magisterium AI for assistance.
 The final content remains the responsibility of the author.